Predict Trends and Volatility

 Click the checkbox next to Add as a widget for the

-From the POP-UP tab, select these same columns to enable pop-up information windows when viewing data on your dashboard.
+From the POP-UP tab, select these same columns to enable pop-up information windows when viewing data on your map.

-- Edit the widget details to rename how they appear on your dashboard, as shown in the following image.
+- Edit the widget details to rename how they appear on your map, as shown in the following image.

 Change the Color Scheme